lpgrimmett/liamgrimmett-io-site/content/authors/admin/_index.md

 I am also a co-founder of [**JaGNum**](https://www.jagnum.uk/) - a new statistics/numerical consultancy company.
 Check out the [**JaGNum**](https://www.jagnum.uk/) website on how we may be able to help you.
 On this front, I also hold GradStat status from the Royal Statistical Society.

 Outside of work, I am mostly interested in sport (primarily Rugby League and Boxing) and politics and usually give my opinions on [**twitter**](https://twitter.com/LiamGrimmett).
+I am also a committee member of the Royal Statistics Society's [**Official Statistics Section**](https://rss.org.uk/membership/rss-groups-and-committees/sections/official-statistics/).